-Chinese video app targets 'subversive' Peppa Pig in online clean-up
+Chinese video app targets 'subversive' Peppa Pig in online cleanup

 Beijing (CNN)A children's cartoon character has become an unlikely victim of China's ongoing push to clean up cyberspace.

-Douyin, a Chinese video-sharing platform popular with millennials, has stopped users sharing what state media said were "subversive" memes involving Peppa Pig, the British animated series for pre-schoolers.
+Douyin, a Chinese video-sharing platform popular with millennials, has stopped users sharing what state media said were "subversive" memes involving Peppa Pig, the British animated series for preschoolers.

 The state-run tabloid Global Times reported Monday that at least 30,000 videos under the #PeppaPig hashtag had been removed from the platform.

-Peppa Pig is hugely popular and broadcast around the world, it has long been a favorite of Chinese parents and toddlers but in recent months the character has become popular among certain celebrities and their fans, who shared images and videos of Peppa merchandise.
+Peppa Pig is hugely popular and broadcast around the world.
+It has long been a favorite of Chinese parents and toddlers, but in recent months the character has become popular among certain celebrities and their fans, who shared images and videos of Peppa merchandise.

 "I don't know how the Peppa Pig meme took off from Douyin, but to me, it's like a stress reliever as it looks so innocent and dumb," said Nanxin Cao, a 25-year-old analyst working at a consulting firm in Beijing.

-Peppa mania has even crossed over into street culture in China, with some teens and twenty-somethings getting Peppa tattoos depicting the innocent piglet as a gangster or pirate.
+Peppa mania has even crossed over into street culture in China, with some teens and twentysomethings getting Peppa tattoos depicting the innocent piglet as a gangster or pirate.
 There's even a trending phrase that some translate as "get your Peppa Pig tatt, shout out to your frat."

 An internal Douyin memo dated last week and reviewed by CNN said censors had demanded the platform stop publishing videos that showed Peppa Pig "spreading negative social influence."